jack-davidson/blog/blogs/noyt: download youtube videos on the web.md

 electricity.
 Some students were unable to access this video via youtube and the teacher had recorded the zoom meeting whilst watching this video.
 I thought this was suboptimal and recommended he use `youtube-dl`.
-I looked up how to install it on windows and I was quite dissapointed with the ease of installation.
+I looked up how to install it on windows and it seemed quite hard to install for someone with not tech knowledge.
 The teacher would have to install chocolatey to install pip to install dependencies and youtube-dl...

 So!
 I thought of creating a web frontend for this program.
 Something fairly simple, this is not winning any design awards but it works well.